How to Start an OnlyFans Agency (and Skip the Chatter Team)

 Whoever manages the inbox needs reliable, secure access to the account.
 Decide and document how that works before you start, because the operational model you choose in the next step changes what 'access' even means, a chatter team logs in on shifts; an autonomous system connects once and runs continuously.

-Step 3, The chatting problem (the part beginners miss)
+Step 3: The OnlyFans agency chatting problem (the part beginners miss)

 Here is what almost no beginner budgets for correctly.
 One creator does not need 'someone to answer messages.'
 One creator needs the inbox staffed essentially around the clock, because fans message at all hours and a slow or absent reply is lost revenue and churn.
 There is no part-time version of this for a serious account.

-Concretely: 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage, meaning roughly two to two-and-a-half human chatters per creator just for genuine 24/7 coverage, factoring shifts, breaks, sick days, and turnover.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour for offshore staff (OFM-Tools, Vice).
+Concretely: genuine round-the-clock coverage costs 2.0-2.4 chatter seats per creator, meaning roughly two to two-and-a-half human chatters per creator just for genuine 24/7 coverage, factoring shifts, breaks, sick days, and turnover.
+Offshore OnlyFans chatter wages, verified across multiple regions, run $3.50-$5.50 per hour for offshore staff (OFM-Tools, Vice).
 Multiply that out before you sign your second creator: each creator you add is another two-person hire, and chatter attrition runs roughly 55% a year, so you are also permanently recruiting and retraining.

 This is the decision the whole agency hinges on, and you make it at the start whether you mean to or not.